-- Passion for software development: You have invested time into learning about software development and know that it is the career for you.
+- Passion for software development: you have invested time learning about software development and know that it is the career for you.
 You have worked on different projects and cannot wait to tackle your next one.
 You have ideas about what you’d like to do with your skills in or out of the workplace.
 You have tried to learn on your own and are hungry for more.
 You have an insatiable desire to develop and grow your coding skills.

-- Grit: The Ada program is demanding and intense.
+- Grit: the Ada program is demanding and intense.
 You have demonstrated the ability to work through obstacles despite setbacks and failures throughout your past.
 While you know this program will be a challenge, you are ready and excited to pursue your goals.